bqworks/accordion-slider-jquery/docs/modules.md

 </video>
 ```

-Please note that in order to use Video.js you need to load the Video.js JavaScript and CSS files in your page.
+Please note that, in order to use Video.js, you need to load the Video.js JavaScript and CSS files in your page.
 More information about how to use Video.js, in general, can be found on the [official Video.js page](http://www.videojs.com/).

 ##### SublimeVideo #####

-Each SublimeVideo instance mush have a unique 'id' attribute.
+Each SublimeVideo instance must have a unique 'id' attribute.
 Also, instead of adding the `sublime` class, as the SublimeVideo documentation indicates, add the `sublime-video` class.

 *Example:*